celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/voting-validators.md

 - **Reliable**: Celo's consensus protocol relies on two-thirds of elected validators being available in order to produce blocks and process transactions.
 Voter rewards are directly tied to the [uptime score](../celo-codebase/protocol/proof-of-stake/validator-rewards.md#calculating-uptime-score) of all elected validators in the group for which the vote was made.
 Any period of consecutive downtime greater than a minute reduces a validator's uptime score.

-- **No recent slashing penalty:** When validators and groups register, their Locked Gold becomes "staked", in that it is subject to penalties for conduct that could seriously adversely affect the health of the network.
-Voters' Locked Gold is never slashed, but voter rewards directly factor in a group's [slashing penalty](../celo-codebase/protocol/proof-of-stake/validator-rewards.md#calculating-slashing-penalty), which is halved when a group or one of its validators is slashed.
-Look for groups with a slashing penalty value of `1.0`.
+- **No recent slashing:** When validators and groups register, their Locked Gold becomes "staked", in that it is subject to penalties for conduct that could seriously adversely affect the health of the network.
+Voters' Locked Gold is never slashed, but voter rewards are affected by a group's [slashing penalty](../celo-codebase/protocol/proof-of-stake/validator-rewards.md#calculating-slashing-penalty), which is halved when a group or one of its validators is slashed.
+Look for groups with a last slashing time long in the past, ideally `0` (never), and a slashing penalty value of `1.0`.

 - **Runs an Attestation Service**: The [Attestation Service]() is an important service that validators can run that allows users to verify that they have access to a phone number and map it to an address.
 Supporting validators that run this service makes it easier for new users to begin using Celo.